 Improvements in Insulin Sensitivity

-Insulin sensitivity is important for a healthy body composition.
+Insulin sensitivity is important for healthy body composition.
 When muscle cells are more sensitive to insulin, they take up amino acids and glucose more efficiently and don’t require as much insulin release.
 The muscle cells then use the amino acids to build new muscle tissue.
 Greater insulin sensitivity helps better deliver muscle-building amino acids into muscle cells.
 Plus, greater insulin sensitivity makes you more resistant to gaining body fat.
 When you DON’T have good insulin sensitivity, your pancreas has to produce more insulin.
 As insulin floods your bloodstream, fat cells can’t release fat stores as readily and you hang on to stored fat.

 The good news is regular sauna sessions seem to improve insulin sensitivity.
 Not only is this important for muscle development, it helps with blood sugar control.
 If you have diabetes, sauna sessions may be beneficial.
 However, always consult with your doctor before using a sauna or taking a hot bath, especially if you have diabetes or heart disease.